Learn How to Carve Rubber Stamps with the Best of Them!

-Have you ever thought about diy-ing your own rubber stamps for your own creative use?
+Let’s talk about how to carve rubber stamps!
+Have you ever thought about diy-ing your own rubber stamp set for your own creative use?
 Once rubber stamps were only for businesses, but now they’ve progressed into a hobby.
 The art of making rubber stamps has progressed like gangbusters, raw materials and a handful of tools are all you need!

 Learn how to make custom rubber stamps that can be used on cards and other artforms, from the comfort of your very own home!

-Thirdly is through the use of liquid polymer…..this too, is extensive, and may incur some pricey equipment.
-However….have you considered the possibility of starting from scratch, with a few simple tools, and turning them into tools that can literally stamp out art?
+If you have you considered the possibility of starting from scratch, with a few simple tools, and turning them into tools that can literally stamp out art, this post is for you!

 Getting Started: Materials